Moecker/sdc_al/README.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform is included in the class [Camera](Camera.py) in line #119 in the method `perspective_transformation`.
-It basically applies the open-cv method ´cv2.warpPerspective´ on the input image, using the previously obtained perspective transformation matrix `M`.
-This matrix (and also the `inverse_M` matrix, which is latter required to un-warp the resulting lane visualization back onto the road) are computed only once during instanciation of the `Camera` class using the `cv2.getPerspectiveTransform` method.
+It basically applies the open-cv method `cv2.warpPerspective` on the input image, using the previously obtained perspective transformation matrix `M`.
+This matrix (and also the `inverse_M` matrix, which is latter required to un-warp the resulting lane visualization back onto the road) are computed only once during instantiation of the `Camera` class using the `cv2.getPerspectiveTransform` method.

 This perspective transform method takes as input four source and four destination points, whereby each of the source points is mapped to the designated destination point.
-The points were chossen as such that for a straight line image the lines on the prepective transormed image remained straight.
+The points were chosen as such that for a straight line image the lines on the perceptive transformed image remained straight.
 Another requirement for the transform was that there was a wide enough area left and right of the lines anticipating images with strong curves.

 I chose to hardcode the source and destination points in the following manner: